sphinx-doc/sphinx/Doc-3k/reference/datamodel.rst

 Typical uses of context managers include saving and restoring various kinds of global state, locking and unlocking resources, closing opened files, etc.

-For more information on context managers, see "Context Types (XXX reference:
+For more information on context managers, see :ref:`typecontextmanager`.
-../lib/typecontextmanager.html)" in the Python Library Reference (XXX reference:
-../lib/lib.html).

 .. method:: context manager.__enter__(self)